Seasonal-MC/Johnystar-s-MC-server-documentation/docs/joining.md

 5. send the code, you've been given, as a DM on Discord to AuthBot as instructed by the server
 6. connect to the Minecraft server again
 7. register by using the ``/register {password} {password again}`` command
-8. (optional) enable auto-login if you have a paid Minecraft account - more information in the security > AuthMe section.
+8. **IMPORTANT** If you have a paid account, you should activate PREMIUM (you're risking losing your progress otherwise) - more information in the security > AuthMe section.
 9. done

 ### Joining again

 1. launch Minecraft
 2. connect to the Minecraft server
-3. if you don't have auto-login enabled, login using the ``/login {password}`` command
+3. if you don't have auto-login/premium enabled, login using the ``/login {password}`` command

+note: if you just toggled premium mode, you might have to relink your Discord account

 ## Troubleshooting